-Our recommendation is to use online technologies that the help desk can support, such as Zoom, Blackboard, and GSuite.
+Our recommendation is to use online technologies that the help desk can support, such as Zoom, Brightspace, and GSuite.
 This will make sure that we can answer student questions.
 As an added bonus, these technologies are FERPA compliant, a critical consideration in any case, but even more so when accidentally disseminating sensitive student information is a real possibility.
 Even though you may be comfortable with other platforms (social media, skype, etc.), your students may need to learn them and their privacy will be subject to these companies’ terms.

 And finally, remember that you can always provide extra support to your students via phone (or Google Voice) and virtual office hours in Zoom.

 Below are some of the common methods of face-to-face instruction and assessments, and the appropriate system supported tools that can help you stay the course.
 NOTE: All things being equal, we strongly recommend choosing the tool that you are familiar – and ideally comfortable – with.
 Your confidence can make a world of difference to your students.
 The Resource section directs you to basic tutorials about Zoom, Brightspace, and GSuite.

 |Activity||Tool||Tech Notes||Design Notes|